jericho3110/.github/profile/README.md

 ### We believe that Education is predominant and should be easily accessed by people all around the world.

-### So we created an interactive text based Web Application solely based for Programming Tutorials.
+### So we created an interactive Web Application solely based for Programming Tutorials.

 ### This project is handled by our team filled with members having a good understanding in programming.